mathiasverraes/phpsouthwales-parsica/README.md

 composer test
 ```

 The first test should fail.
-Fix the code in `/src`.
-When the test passes, the next one should fail.
+Fix the code in `/tests/parsersTest`.
+Whenever you make a test pass, the next test will fail.

 ## Resources